 I see this question posted in site owner forums and groups a LOT.

 An SSL certificate is only one element in the process.
+It certifies the encryption level of the secure connection through the HTTPS port at the host.

 Were it that simple!!!!